stared/stared.github.io/content/blog/2025/01/dont-use-cosine-similarity/index.md

 Now, using cosine similarity, we can compare it to other notes:

-- _"In left them my pocket"_
+- _"I left them in my pocket"_
-- _"There are on the table"_
+- _"They are on the table"_
 - _"What did I put my wallet?"_
 - _"What I did to my life?"_

 ::gallery{ width=1 }
 ![](./the-quest-for-keys.png)
 #caption
-The closest match is not an plausible answer to our question - instead, it is another question.
+The closest match is not a plausible answer to our question — instead, it is another question.
 With sentence embedding cosine similarity, we are more likely to question our own life than to solve our mundane task.
-Fortunatelly, sentences about Python are close to zero - as they are not related.
+Fortunately, sentences about Python are close to zero - as they are not related.
 ::

 And remember, this is just a toy example with five sentences.
 In real-world applications, we're often dealing with thousands of documents — far more than could fit in a single context window.
 As your dataset grows, so does the noise sensitivity, turning your similarity scores into a game of high-dimensional roulette.